lucilejones/fullstack-knowledge-base/Back-End/intro-Ruby-on-Rails.md

 The lib folder contains the code that's shared between different parts of our app.
 For example, custom validators.

-The log foler contains the log files for our app.
+The log folder contains the log files for our app.
 This is where we find info about what's happening in the app when it's running.
 We can find this while running the server or when we deploy the app to a server.

 The public folder contains the static files for our app: images, JS, CSS